dekvall/rsforumsdump/README.md

   -w WORKERS, --workers WORKERS
                         set the amount of workers to fetch webpages -i INDENT, --indent INDENT
-                        set then indentation of the json output
+                        set the indentation of the json output
 ```

 ## Output